-MACU routing number is located in your checkbook.
+MACU routing number is located in your chequebook.
 The Mountain America Credit Union (MACU) is one of the 12 largest credit unions in the United States.
-With more than 740,000 members and over 90 branches across the nation, it is no wonder that those people will need to know the MACU routing number.
+With over 740,000 members and over 90 branches across the nation, it is no wonder that those people will need to know the MACU routing number.
 Find the routing number of other banks in our Routing Numbers List.

-Did you know that the MACU routingnumber or any routing number is like the account number of a bank?
-While it is publicly known, it does not pose any threat to MACU or any financial institution of being hacked.
+Did you know that the MACU routing number or any routing number is like the account number of a bank?
+While it is publicly known, it does not threaten MACU or any financial institution of being hacked.
 It is just a representation of a bank or credit union.

 - 1 About MACU